trelby/trelby/README.md

 more details.

 ### About this project
-This is a fork of the original codebase from https://github.com/trelby/trelby, which as of this writing appears to be dormant.
+This is a fork of the original codebase from https://github.com/trelby/trelby, >

 The major difference of this fork is conversion to Python 3.
-I also have a list of possible enhancements in mind, and I'd love help updating the Windows packaging so that I can provide a Windows build.
+I also have a lis>

 ### Installation